grafana/integration-sample-apps/sample-apps/apache-tomcat/README.md

 - `make defaultconfig`: Initializes the configuration file with default values for cloud-init templates.
 - `make render-config`: Generates the `cloud-init.yaml` configuration file using the defined variables.
 - `make run`: Creates the Apache Tomcat sample app.
+- `make status`: Checks the status of the Tomcat service running on the VM.
+- `make shell`: Opens a shell session to the VM.
 - `make clean`: Deletes all created VMs and performs cleanup.

 ## Default configuration variables